sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 - the results of the shared audits do not disqualify a vendor from solicitation with other departments - that is, applying a blanket negative recommendation for all of GC would have important legal risks; and
 - if a particular vendor has a highly restrictive NDA, confirm with legal.

-Legal confirmed that there are no issues with ESDC sharing assessments, since this is for informational purposes only and it is not a blanket assessment for all GC departments to follow.
+Legal confirmed that there are no issues with ESDC sharing assessments, since this is internal to GC, for informational purposes only and it is not a blanket assessment for all GC departments to follow.
 This applies wether the documents are Unclassified, Protected or Classified.
 The diference would be the process to share these documents.